 Rock Art or Vandalism?

 Ancient carvings and paintings on rocks are searched for, considered to be historical treasures, and carefully protected.
 Modern carvings and paintings on rocks are viewed in an entirely different light.
 If they are produced on government land or private property without permission, they will be considered an act of vandalism.
-Once defaced, the rocks cannot be restored to their natural condition.
-So, if you want to produce some "rock art" be sure you own the property where the rock is located and be sure that the property is not subject to regulations that would prohibit changing the appearance of the rocks!
+Once defaced, the rocks can be difficult or impossible to restore to their natural condition.
+So, if you want to produce some "rock art," be sure you own the property where the rock is located and be sure that the property is not subject to regulations that would prohibit changing the appearance of the rocks!